anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 As a more general solution, the BRSKI discovery mechanism can be extended to provide upfront information on the capabilities of registrars, such as the mode of operation (pledge-responder-mode or registrar-responder-mode).
 Defining discovery extensions is out of scope of this document.
-This may be provided in {{I-D.ietf-anima-brski-discovery}}.
+For further discussion, see {{I-D.ietf-anima-brski-discovery}}.

 ### Discovery of the Pledge {#discovery_uc2_ppa}

 The discovery of the pledge by the Registrar-Agent in the context of this document describes the minimum discovery approach to be supported.
-A more general discovery mechanism, also supporting GRASP besides DNS-SD with mDNS, may be provided in {{I-D.ietf-anima-brski-discovery}}.
+A more general discovery mechanism, also supporting GRASP besides DNS-SD with mDNS, is discussed in {{I-D.ietf-anima-brski-discovery}}.

 Discovery in BRSKI-PRM uses DNS-based Service Discovery {{RFC6763}} over Multicast DNS {{RFC6762}} to discover the pledge.
 Note that {{Section 9 of RFC6762}} provides support for conflict resolution in situations when an DNS-SD with mDNS responder receives a mDNS response with inconsistent data.